AbhiRawat9696/hiremeow-claude/README.md

 - **Meow Copilot** for companies: ✨ Write with AI in the job editor (JD + salary suggestion + FAQ), AI Screener (HireMeow applicants plus up to 500 uploaded PDF/.txt resumes, Top 20 + CSV) and Talent Pool Miner.
 Screening prompts exclude nationality, age, gender, religion and photos.
 - Salary numbers come from published HireMeow jobs; with fewer than 3 matches the UI labels them as an AI estimate.
 - `server/skills.js` holds every AI tool (`POST /api/skill {skill, input}`), each with a strict JSON schema.
 Tests: `tests/agent.test.mjs`, `tests/skills.test.mjs`, `supabase/test/rls-test-3.sql`.
+### Visa answers through n8n (optional)

+When `N8N_WEBHOOK_URL` and `N8N_WEBHOOK_KEY` are set, visa questions in Ask HireMeow go to the n8n workflow instead of the built-in chat, because that workflow reads the official MFA page and cites it.

+- The browser calls `POST /api/visa` on this site; only the server knows the webhook URL and secret (`server/n8n.js`).
+- Sign-in is required, 10 requests per user per minute, question up to 8,000 characters, history limited to the last 8 messages.
+- `GET /api/visa/status` reports `{ available, signInRequired }`.
+- The client only routes a question there when it matches the visa keywords in `public/assets/hiremeow-live.js`; anything else, and any failure, falls back to the normal chat and then to the saved guidance.
+- Errors are mapped so users never see a raw upstream failure: a refused secret and `AI_UNAVAILABLE` both become 503, an empty answer becomes 502.
+- Tests: `tests/visa.test.mjs`.

 - Not built yet (need extra accounts): paid Auto Apply / Recruiter Copilot plans (Stripe billing), LINE / WhatsApp chat, interview scheduling with real invites, video resume analysis.

 ## 5. Deploy to Vercel